 Lindsay Brauer, Ph.D.
-(Assistant Professor of Psychiatry & Behavioral Neuroscience; Ph.D., University of South Florida) will join our faculty in October, 2013.
-She is a licensed clinical psychologist, specializing in the provision of cognitive-behavioral therapy to adults with mood, anxiety, and psychotic disorders.
+(Assistant Professor of Psychiatry & Behavioral Neuroscience; Ph.D., University of South Florida) is a licensed clinical psychologist, specializing in the provision of cognitive-behavioral therapy to adults with mood, anxiety, and psychotic disorders.
 Her research examines cognitive, affective, and motivational deficits underlying psychopathology, and the development of cognitive-behavioral interventions to address these deficits.
-Dr. Brauer will be actively involved in the pre-doctoral internship, contributing to seminars and outpatient supervision
+Dr. Brauer is actively involved in the clinical and educational missions of the Department.

 Tina Drossos, Ph.D.
 (Assistant Professor of Psychiatry & Behavioral Neuroscience; Ph.D., Illinois Institute of Technology) is a pediatric psychologist on faculty in Child and Adolescent Psychiatry, where she co-directs the Pediatric Consultation-Liaison Service.
 Dr. Drossos specializes in consultation and liaison with pediatric medical services concerning the psychosocial needs of children and their families.
 She also provides diagnosis and intervention services in the Child and Adolescent Psychiatry Outpatient Clinic, with particular expertise in treating mood and anxiety disorders using cognitive and behavioral interventions.

 Andrea Goldschmidt, Ph.D.
-(Assistant Professor of Psychiatry & Behavioral Neuroscience; Ph.D., Washington University in St. Louis) is a key member of the Eating Disorders program and leader of the Psychology Team in the Center for Surgical Treatment of Obesity.
+(Assistant Professor of Psychiatry & Behavioral Neuroscience; Ph.D., Washington University in St. Louis) is ) is the Director of the Eating Disorders program and leader of the Psychology Team in the Center for Surgical Treatment of Obesity.
 Her research interests concern the etiology, psychosocial correlates, and treatment of pediatric binge eating and obesity.
 She has a particular interest in understanding the neurocircuitry underlying pathological eating in obesity and in developing novel treatments for pediatric eating and weight disorders.

 Scott J. Hunter, Ph.D.
 (Associate Professor of Psychiatry, Behavioral Neuroscience, & Pediatrics; Ph.D., University of Illinois at Chicago) is the Director of Neuropsychology and Director of the Pediatric Neuropsychology Service.
 His clinical practice and research emphasize the neuropsychological sequelae of developmental, medical, and behavioral disorders in children and adolescents, specifically autism spectrum disorders, pediatric movement disorders, cancer, epilepsy, neurofibromatosis, and HIV/AIDS.
 He also consults on neurocognitive issues relevant to Pediatric Consultation-Liaison, and provides individual and family based interventions for pediatric behavioral and mood disorders, utilizing cognitive-behavioral, systems, and interpersonal modalities.